mendix/docs/content/en/docs/howto/front-end/conversation-best-practices.md

 ### 6.1 Why It Matters

 Local control allows end-users to adapt the AI's suggestions or outputs to their situation.

-Additionally, people are more motivated and engaged when they believe they can influence outcomes (Self-efficiency).
+Additionally, people are more motivated and engaged when they believe they can influence outcomes (self-efficiency).
 Offering end-user control options reinforces a end-user's sense of self-efficacy and motivates them to interact with the AI system.

 ### 6.2 How We Do It